LPN to RN Schools in the U.S.

 The first thing for prospective RNs to consider is what degree they'd like to achieve.
 LPN to RN programs are usually available through 2-year community colleges or vocational schools, but options also exist at 4-year universities.
 The former track leads to an associate's degree, while the latter results in a bachelor's degree.

 Upon completing an LPN to RN program, it's necessary to pass the NCLEX-RN to obtain one's license.
-Therefore, aspiring RNs may want to know a particular program's first-time and general pass rates before applying.
-The first-time pass rate recognizes the number of former students that passed their licensure exam on their first attempt; the general pass rate includes those who passed after multiple tries.
+Therefore, aspiring RNs may want to know a particular program's first-time and general passage rates before applying.
+The first-time passage rate recognizes the number of former students that passed their licensure exam on their first attempt; the general passage rate includes those who passed after multiple tries.

 Overview of LPN to RN Programs